d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 ## The plan, more concretely

-As mentioned in the hashed message, the coffeebean DAO held hundreds of assets (564) so a manual operation is entirely out of the question.
+As mentioned in the hashed message, the coffeebean DAO held hundreds of assets (564) so a manual operation was entirely out of the question.

 I cloned the coffeebean contract in a local Algorand sandbox and started coding a bot.

 One of the Updog features that enabled this operation to take place at all was the "change duration" type of vote.
 The default configuration for coffeebean was: 3 day voting period, plus one day cooldown between votes.
 If this could not be changed, it would take over 6 years to recover all the assets.

 The minimum accepted voting duration was thankfully very short (60 seconds) and the cooldown is also configurable (30 minutes minimum.)
-After getting stake supermajority, the first order of business was to change the duration to the minimums.
+After getting stake supermajority, the first order of business was to change these values to the minimums.

 The DAOs also have a configurable required threshold for a vote to pass.
 This was also set to the maximum possible amount, in order to deter votes passing against my stake (slashing was also possible) in case my bot malfunctioned while I was not monitoring the progress.